DreamCobbler/fiction-dl/README.md

     pip install --upgrade fiction-dl

-(If the package's already installed, this command will also update it.)
+If the package's already installed, this command will also update it.

+If you're running a Debian-derived Linux distribution, you might also want to install the following packages:

+    apt-get install libgl1-mesa-glx libglib2.0-0

+(**fiction-dl** uses OpenCV for processing downloaded images, which requires them to be installed.)

 ## Usage